Small Town Girl (1953 film)

 Small Town Girl is a 1953 American musical film directed by László Kardos and starring Jane Powell, Farley Granger, and Ann Miller.
 Busby Berkeley choreographed several dance numbers.
-Bobby Van performed the memorable "Street Dance", in which he hopped all around town.
+Bobby Van performed the memorable "Street Dance", in which he jumps all around town.
 The film features song performances by Nat King Cole.
 The film was nominated for the Academy Award for Best Original Song, "My Flaming Heart", with music by Nicholas Brodszky and lyrics by Leo Robin.
 It has no relation to the 1936 MGM film of the same title.

 Plot

 Rick Belrow Livingston (Farley Granger), on his way to elope with self-obsessed Broadway star Lisa (Ann Miller), is sentenced to 30 days in jail for speeding through a small town.
 Quite by accident, he meets the daughter of the judge, Cindy Kimbell (Jane Powell).
 He persuades her to let him out for one night, so that he can visit Lisa on the premise he is seeing his "poor sick mother" (Billie Burke) on her birthday.
 After spending a night out on the town with him, Cindy starts to fall for Livingston, but Papa Schlemmer (S. Z. Sakall) wants her to marry his son (Bobby Van) whose real ambition is a career on Broadway.